twpark/csc1130syl/docs/overview.md

 `Prerequisite: Demonstratable computer literacy and two years of high school algebra.`

-Covers computational thinking, designing a computerized solution to a problem, and structured programming concepts and skills.
+Covers computational (and a little bit of design) thinking, designing a computerized solution to a problem, and structured programming concepts and skills.
 In addition the course provides an introduction to a modern programming language.